notmarshmllow/credax/README.md

   # BYPASS 403

  CREDAX AI automatically tries to bypass 403 Resopnse using custom Headers.
 Just run credax against a domain name and let CREDAX do all the work for you.
  By default, Credax uses **127.0.0.1** IP Address to bypass 403 response.
 You can also set Custom IP Address to Bypass 403 Resposne using `-IP` Switch.

  `python3 -d https://google.com/ -w wordlists.txt -IP 8.8.8.8`

+ You can also use `-HOST` switch to pass string as an argument instead of IP Address to bypass 403.
+This can also be used to find Blind SSRF.

  # COMMANDS